k33la1n0/linuxgc/README.md

 A little shell script to play gif's over a virtual webcam with ffmpeg and v4l2.
 All what you need is a Terminal (a Bash).
 It is recommended to use firefox for streaming gif's over webcam.

 # Install
-install git: sudo apt install git wget-y
+install git: sudo apt install git wget -y

 create a new dir in your home: mkdir ~/bin